A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments

 Consider a randomized experiment with $M$ pairs of clusters indexed by $i = 1, ..., M$.
 We will arbitrarily label one cluster in pair $i$ as the ``first'' cluster and the other cluster as the ``second'' cluster, indexed by $k = 1,2$.
 Denote the number of individuals in the first and second clusters in a pair as $\no$ and $\nt$, respectively.
 Thus, there are a total of $N = \sum_{i = 1}^{M}\sum_{k = 1}^2 \nk$ individuals in the experiment.
 We view these clusters and individuals within each cluster as a fixed population -- i.e. they do not arise as a sample from some super population of clusters or individuals.

-We assume each individual has two potential outcomes \citep{neyman:1935, rubin_estimating_1974, holland_statistics_1986}, one which would be observed if they were assigned to the treatment group and the other if assigned to control, denoted $y^t_{ik\ell}$ and $y^c_{ik\ell}$, respectively, for individual $\ell$ in cluster $k$ and pair $i$.
-These potential outcomes are fixed.
+We assume each individual has two \textit{fixed} potential outcomes \citep{neyman:1935, rubin_estimating_1974, holland_statistics_1986}, one which would be observed if they were assigned to treatment and the other if assigned to control.
+Denote these $y^t_{ik\ell}$ and $y^c_{ik\ell}$, respectively, for individual $\ell$ in cluster $k$ and pair $i$.
 Let $\ybkt$ and $\ybkc$, denote the cluster-average potential outcomes for cluster $k$ in pair $i$.
 Denote the cluster-level treatment assignment $T_{ik}$.
-Let $T_i = T_{i1}$ denote the treatment assignment for the first cluster in pair $i$; the assignment for the second cluster in pair $i$ is therefore $1-T_i = T_{i2}$.
+Let $T_i = T_{i1}$ denote the treatment assignment for the first cluster in pair $i$; the assignment for the second cluster in pair $i$ is therefore $T_{i2} = 1-T_i$.
 The $T_i$ are independent Bernoulli random variables with $P(T_i = 1) = \frac{1}{2}$.
 Thus, the observed cluster-average outcome in the first cluster in pair $i$ is $\Ybo= T_i\ybot + (1-T_i)\yboc$, and in the second cluster is $\Ybt = (1-T_i)\ybtt + T_i\ybtc$.
-We will denote observed cluster-total outcomes interchangeably as $\nk \bar{Y}_{ik}$ or $Y_{ik}$, for emphasis or notational conciseness.
-This notation is summarized in Table~\ref{tab:notation} below for reference.
+We denote observed cluster-total outcomes interchangeably as $\nk \bar{Y}_{ik}$ or $Y_{ik}$, for emphasis or notational conciseness.
+This notation is summarized in Table~\ref{tab:notation} for reference.

 Our target estimand is the average treatment effect for all individuals in a given experiment (hereafter ``ATE''), denoted $\bar{\tau}$ and defined:

 It is additionally useful to consider the ATE in terms of cluster-aggregated potential outcomes: